Durong, Queensland: History

 Durong Provisional School opened on 3 September 1923.
 On 7 November 1927, it became Durong State School.
-The school closed briefly in 1928 due to low student numbers.
-The closure of Boondooma State School in 1968 enabled Durong State School to be renamed Boondooma State School in 1970, which closed in December 1999.
-The school was at 9359 Mundubbera Durong Road in neighbouring Boondooma.
+In 1928, the school closed briefly because of low enrolment numbers.
+After the closure of Boondooma State School in 1968, Durong State School was renamed Boondooma State School in 1970; it remained open until December 1999.
+The school was located at 9359 Mundubbera Durong Road, in neighbouring Boondooma.

 Durong South State School opened on 24 May 1925.

-The Durong Public Hall opened on Saturday 14 April 1934.
-It replaced a smaller building one quarter of the size.
+The Durong Public Hall opened on Saturday, 14 April 1934.
+It replaced an earlier building that was about one quarter of its size.

-Durong Baptist Church was officially opened on the weekend of 4-5 August 1934 by Alfred Hemsley Richer (President of the Queensland Baptist Union).
+Durong Baptist Church was officially opened over the weekend of 4–5 August 1934 by Alfred Hemsley Richer, President of the Queensland Baptist Union.

-Sacred Heart Catholic Church was officially opened on Sunday 6 March 1966 by Archbishop Patrick O'Donnell.
-It was built on land donated by Mr and Mrs Graham Stuart Bond.
+Sacred Heart Catholic Church was officially opened on Sunday, 6 March 1966, by Archbishop Patrick O'Donnell.
+The church was built on land donated by Mr and Mrs Graham Stuart Bond.
 It closed in 2022.
 It was at 8960 Chinchilla Wondai Road.

 The Durong library opened in 1991.